Rediscovered photos by Paul McCartney show Beatlemania from the inside

 One striking shot was taken through the back window of a car as a crowd chased the band down a Manhattan street, a scene echoed in the band’s first feature film, “A Hard Day’s Night,” made later that year.

-McCartney also took pictures of strangers – a girl seen through a train window, ground crew at Miami airport goofing around.
+McCartney also took pictures of strangers — a girl seen through a train window, and the ground crew at Miami airport goofing around.

 McCartney, 81, spent hours talking to curators about the photos and his memories as they prepared the exhibit, one of the shows reopening the National Portrait Gallery after a three-year renovation.